zucarion7/zucarion7/README.md

 ## Hi there, nice to see me 👋 (just a joke 😂)

+> I’m juan (@zucarion7). <br>
-    I’m juan (@zucarion7) and I like to develop and automate solutions through code.
+I love to develop, automate solutions through code and learn about new technologies. <br>
 🌱 I’m currently learning about web scraping with Puppeteer

 <!--
     Portafolio...